connorcerf/global-layoff-risk-analysis-sql/README.md

 ## Business Problem

-Total layoff counts do not fully capture organizational risk.
+While total layoff counts offer a broad snapshot, they do not fully capture organizational risk.
 Workforce risk should be evaluated across three dimensions:

 1. **Frequency** – How often layoffs occur
 2. **Severity** – The average percentage of workforce reduced